 Moreover, Mariners’ Corner regularly updates their menu on their of their regular menu items when any festive season approaches.
 Also, you can find seasonal items in their Festive menu, on top of the regular menu.

-A place for steaks
+Mariners Corner, a place for steaks

 Moreover, the restaurant is known for their steaks and lobster dishes.
 I will strongly recommend their assortment of conventional steaks, such as their Tenderloin steak ($28), Angus Rib eye ($24) and Sirloin steaks ($22).